marcioaffonso/adserverkit/README.md

 ## Usage

-1. You have to set your banner link url to the index page of the server kit, which will be the customer's page.
+1. You have to set your banner link url to the index page of the adserver kit, which will be the customer's page.
 The page requires two parameters in query string:
    -  `campaignId` -- Id of a campaign previously created on the adserver
    -  `bannerId` -- Id of the specific banner which was clicked by the user